KCisSICKnasty/SICKnasty-FO4/README.md

 ***NOTE: You must downgrade your Creation Kit for the list to install.
 Follow this quick guide: https://www.youtube.com/watch?v=_oOAtu60NMk&ab_channel=Jelly%27sProduction ***

-	**Exclusions:** *(copy & pasted from The Midnight Ride website) NOTE: This operation is required because Windows can block MO2 and mod files from loading due to how MO2's virtualized filesystem works.*
+	**Exclusions:** *NOTE: This operation is required because Windows can block MO2 and mod files from loading due to how MO2's virtualized filesystem works.*

 - Open Windows Security.
 - Open Virus & threat protection.